 Mark your calendar for these upcoming events in 2014!
 There are many ways to support the fundraiser: sponsor the event, form a team and raise funds, donate prizes, raise funds using online fundraising as a Virtual Bowler!
 Click on the Events page to see details for Bowl for Kids’ Sake and links to online fundraising!
 Call your local office to sign up for a bowling time for your team!

 Feb.
 22: Burke County event

 March 1: Buncombe County event; Super Hero theme; prizes for the best costumes!
 Check out this fun 2-minute video of local Big and Little Super Heroes!

 Start Something Big in a child’s life today!
 Men and women are needed to be Big Brothers and Big Sisters to youth in all nine counties that we serve!
+Enjoy fun activities just like Matt and Benjamin do!
 Enjoy a rewarding and fun way to support your local community!
 Visit our “Volunteer” page to download a volunteer enrollment form or visit our “Branch Offices” page to see contact info for our nine counties.

 Presented by Blue Ridge Foot Centers

 Thanks to all the runners and walkers who participated in the Run For Kids’ Sake 5K on June 15!
 And a huge thanks to our sponsors below!
 Congratulations to all the winners!Click for race results… Run For Kids’ Sake 2013 Results

 Join us for Bowl For Kids’ Sake on February 23 in Buncombe, Burke, and Henderson Counties and on March 9 to benefit Haywood County!
 Visit our Events page for all the details about how to get involved and how to use our easy, online fundraising!
 Bring your completed Sponsor Form to the check-in table at the event.